 Modern browsers are powerful and apt to store the site’s data to the cookies.
 When the user loads the URL again, the browser can match the server content to the browser content with the help of e-tags, and if it matches, they load it from the cookies.

 It’s an effective and straightforward method.
-Check out the best caching plugins to implement this on your site.
+Check out the best caching plugins to implement on your site.

 DNS prefetching is a simple concept yet improves the speed of the site.
 In prefetching, the browser performs DNS lookups in the background for all the links on the given webpage.